nwg/racket-wiki/Racket-Hackathon-2019.md

 # Data Science

 Work on some data science-related libraries in Racket.
 Consider looking at some recent mailing list posts for ideas:

 - [Use cases for tables and records](https://groups.google.com/d/msg/racket-users/3Ve4UlOmnpo/udLRfywiBgAJ)
 - [table data structure in Racket](https://groups.google.com/d/msg/racket-users/QlpECxy9cHI/50VGle9xBQAJ)

+If you plan to work on a package on GitHub (or GitLab, Bitbucket, etc.), consider making an issue with a checklist of possible tasks to work on during the hackathon.
+Then add a link to the issue here:

+- jackfirth/rebellion#144

 # AWS Lambda Runtime